Pudsey Grammar School

 Pudsey, Leeds, LS28 7ND

-The Governing Body conducts its business to take account of the here roles of the Governing Bodies as outlined in the Governor’s Handbook:
+The Governing Body conducts its business to take into account of the three roles of the Governing Body as outlined in the Governor’s Handbook:

 - Ensuring clarity of vision, ethos and strategic directions;

 - Holding the Headteacher to account for the educational performance of the school and its pupils;

 - Overseeing the financial performance of the school and making sure its money is well spent, with benchmarking and best value used at all times.

 The day to day management of the school is the responsibility of the Headteacher and Senior Leadership Team and the Governors regularly challenge all areas of their leadership, ensuring the student progress is paramount.

 The Governing Body also ensure that the school complies fully with statutory Safeguarding procedures and all staff have signed a declaration to confirm they have read and understood Attendance Policy, Behaviour Policy, Children Missing Education, Guidance for Safer Working Practice, KCSiE, Whistleblowing, Online Safety, Child Protection Policy and Staff Code of Conduct.

 The Governing Body have also signed a declaration familiarising itself with the same policies as the teaching staff and Governors are aware safeguarding is the responsibility of ALL Governors.
 The Safeguarding Governor works closely with the Designated Safeguarding Lead in school to ensure all procedures and carried out correctly and the Annual Return and Audits are completed.
 The Safeguarding Governor asks various safeguarding questions of staff and students throughout the year to ensure their understanding of the contents of statutory policies and procedures in school, and also ensures safeguarding procedures are followed when the recruitment of new staff takes place.